Clive Gibbons Geoff

 Gardening Service).
 But Clive's true profession was revealed

-when he saved young Lucy Robinson's
+when he saved Max from choking, and his medical skills were tested again when young Lucy Robinson's

-life after she was stung by a bee on the neck and couldn't
+was stung by a bee on the neck and couldn't

 breathe.
 With only a pen and the Robinsons' kitchen table,

-Clive performed a life saving Tracheotomy on Lucy, saving
+Clive performed a tracheotomy on Lucy, saving

-However, Clive had quit medicine when he made a medical error
+her life, and it was revealed that Clive had quit medicine when he made a medical error

 which had led to the death of his girlfriend, Linda.